 NEW YORK ( TheStreet) -- The theme of this coming Apple ( AAPL) earnings report is "don't overthink it."
 Investors should never be loaded for an earnings report.
 It's that simple.

+Go talk to the guys who were loaded for the "sure thing" earnings report last October when Apple dropped from $424 to $390, then to $380, then to $370, then to $363 right when it should have been on its holiday stock run.
 The uncertainty of an earnings report is rarely worth the risk.
 As investors, we assume that earnings will reveal the fundamentals of a company, but that isn't always the case.
 Quarterly reports are influenced by the calendar and the calendar can cause investors to misinterpret the data.
 Follow TheStreet on Twitter and become a fan on Facebook.
 There is no bigger Apple bull on the street than I am, but I do recognize the need to be in tune with short-term momentum that can be influenced by the calendar.